Magically Remove Hazy White Stains on a Wood Table

 First, clean the surface of your table.
 You want to make sure that it is free of dirt and food particles.

-What you will need: clean white cotton cloth and an iron.
+What you will need: a clean white cotton cloth and an iron.

 If you have multiple hazy white stains (like I did), start with the most inconspicuous one.

 Empty your iron of any water.
-You don’t want to accidently use the steam setting.
+You don’t want to accidentally use the steam setting.
 You will just be using the heat setting on the iron.

 Heat your iron to medium, or the cotton/poly setting.
 (Depending on your iron, you might need to increase the heat to the cotton setting, but work your way hotter, if you don’t see the results at the medium setting.)

 Once your iron is hot – cover the stain with your clean cloth. *I recommend starting with your cloth folded in half, so there were two layers of fabric.
 You want to be cautious, as you won’t know how the stain or your table will react until you start.
 You can always unfold it if you aren’t seeing results.